swcarpentry/python-novice-inflammation/pages/06-cmdline.md

 Our overall requirements are:

-1. If no filename is given on the command line, read data from [standard input](../../gloss.html#standard-input).
+1. If no filename is given on the command line, read data from **standard input**.
 2. If one or more filenames are given, read data from them and report statistics for each file separately.
 3. Use the `--min`, `--mean`, or `--max` flag to determine what statistic to print.